91831 Professional Experience in Medical Science 1

 Contribution to the development of graduate attributes

-Professional Experience in Medical Science 1 (PEMS 1) is designed to be taken after stage 3 in Medical Science, Biomedical Science or Biotechnology degrees, but can be taken at any later time.
-This subject builds upon the foundation of many subjects in earlier stages, including Human Anatomy and Physiology, General Microbiology and Metabolic Biochemistry, as well as complementing stage 5 and 6 subjects, including Advanced Haematology, Medical and Diagnostic Biochemistry, and Biochemistry, Genes and Disease.
+Professional Experience in Medical Science 1 (PEMS 1) is designed to be taken after stage 3 in Medical Science or Biotechnology degrees, but can be taken at any later time.
+This subject builds upon the foundation of many subjects in earlier stages, including Human Anatomy and Physiology, General Microbiology and Metabolic Biochemistry, as well as complementing stage 5 and 6 subjects, including Advanced Haematology, Medical and Diagnostic Biochemistry, and Immunology and Human Health.
 This subject provides you with the opportunity to apply your theoretical knowledge and practical laboratory skills, learned in previous subjects, to a professional setting.

 You will develop: